How to get started

 • When uploading your algorithms on the platform, please name the pricing algorithms “duopoly.py” (1-airline case).
 This is essential for the competition setup on AWS.

-• You can use supporting python scripts by importing them in your scripts from the current working directory.
+• You can use supporting python scripts by simply importing them in your scripts from the current working directory.
+All your files will be placed in the same directory.

 • Your algorithms need to return a price response on average within 0.2 seconds per time period/iteration and the maximum time for a single price response is 5 seconds.
 Further, the algorithm needs to be error free in 99% of the price requests.